Featured

 Sainte Genevieve, Missouri, 63670

-Inn St. Gemme Beauvais – Missouri’s Oldest B&B Preserves 1848 Federal Elegance and Rozier Family Legacy At 78 North Main Street in the heart of Sainte Geneviève’s historic district stands the Inn St. Gemme Beauvais—Missouri’s oldest continuously operating bed and breakfast, a three-story Federal-style mansion built circa 1848 by Felix Rozier (son of Ferdinand Rozier, the French merchant who partnered with John James Audubon in Ste.
-Genevieve from 1811-1812 before Audubon devoted himself fully to ornithology and art).
-The inn carries the “St. Gemme Beauvais” name honoring the prominent French colonial family—Jean Baptiste St. Gemme dit Beauvais Jr. built the nearby Beauvais-Amoureux House in 1792, and the St. Gemme Beauvais lineage represents foundational French settlement connecting back to Kaskaskia and Revolutionary War service supporting George Rogers Clark’s Illinois campaign.
-Today’s Inn St. Gemme Beauvais combines this layered historical pedigree (Rozier commercial dynasty, St. Gemme Beauvais colonial heritage, Federal-style architectural grandeur) with modern bed and breakfast luxury—themed suites furnished in period antiques, full gourmet breakfasts featuring local farm-fresh ingredients, outdoor hot tub, and location placing guests within walking distance of every historic site, restaurant, shop, and cultural attraction in America’s oldest town west of the Mississippi River.
-The Felix Rozier Legacy: Read more…
+Inn St. Gemme Beauvais At 78 North Main Street in the heart of Sainte Geneviève’s historic district stands Inn St. Gemme Beauvais—Missouri’s oldest continuously operating bed and breakfast, a three-story Federal-style mansion built circa 1848 by Felix Rozier, son of Ferdinand Rozier who partnered with John James Audubon in Ste.
+Genevieve from 1811-1812 before Audubon devoted himself fully to ornithology and creating The Birds of America.
+The inn carries the “St. Gemme Beauvais” name honoring Jean Baptiste St. Gemme dit Beauvais Jr., who supported George Rogers Clark’s Revolutionary War Illinois campaign and built the nearby Beauvais-Amoureux House in 1792—connecting guests to layered historical pedigree spanning French colonial settlement, American Federal architecture, and Rozier-Vallé family lead mining prosperity.
+Today’s Inn St. Gemme Beauvais offers eight themed guest rooms plus private Carriage House, each with period antiques, private bathrooms, king or queen beds, cable TV, and individual climate control, plus full plated breakfasts featuring local farm-fresh ingredients, second-floor kitchenette, beautiful gardens, off-street parking, and location placing guests within walking distance of every historic site, restaurant, shop, and cultural attraction.
+As one recent guest praised: “Been home for several hours and still feel relaxed from our stay.
+The Inn is stunning…Super clean, quiet, Read more…